 There are no results matching your search

-In ReMIX, chairs at the Technical University of Munich work together with acatech - the German Academy of Science and Engineering.
+In ReMIX, chairs of the Technical University of Munich work together with acatech – National Academy of Science and Engineering.

-At the Chair of Innovation Research at TUM, we are researching how mobility can be designed to be socially just, sustainable and suitable for everyday use - together with citizens, municipalities and practice partners.
-In workshops, real-world laboratories and dialog formats, we develop ideas for sustainable mobility that is geared towards people's needs.
+At the Professorship for Innovation Research at TUM, we research the social, political, ethical, and epistemic foundations and consequences of mobility innovation – together with citizens, municipalities, and practice partners.
+In workshops, real-world labs, and dialogue formats, we develop ideas for sustainable mobility that is oriented towards people's needs.

-At the Chair of Environmental and Climate Policy at TUM, we research the political, legal and social framework conditions for environmental and climate protection.
-We develop evidence-based recommendations for administration, politics and companies to implement sustainable strategies in areas such as energy, mobility and urban development.
-We combine scientific analyses with practical projects and support decision-makers in designing climate-positive and sustainable solutions.
+At the Chair of Environmental and Climate Policy at TUM, we research the political, legal, and societal frameworks for environmental and climate protection.
+We develop evidence-based Recommendations for administration, politics, and businesses to implement sustainable strategies in areas such as energy, mobility, and urban development.
+We combine scientific analyses with practical projects and support decision-makers in shaping climate-positive and future-proof solutions.

-acatech - National Academy of Science and Engineering advises policymakers and society on technological developments, innovations and their impact on society.
-The Academy promotes evidence-based decisions, particularly in the areas of digitalization, mobility, energy and urban development.
-Through expert reports, studies and dialog formats, acatech supports the design of future-proof, sustainable and technologically sound solutions for business, administration and research.
+acatech – The German National Academy of Science and Engineering advises politics and society on technological developments, innovations, and their societal impacts.
+The Academy promotes evidence-based Decisions, particularly in the areas of digitalization, mobility, energy, and urban development.
+Through expert opinions, studies, and dialogue formats, acatech supports the design of future-proof, sustainable, and technologically sound solutions for business, administration, and research.

 Are you interested in working with MCube?